acquia/blt/template/patches/README.md

         ]
       }
     },

+The downside here is that you will need to apply drupal core udpates to these excluded files on your own.

+Alternatively, you could leverage the `post-drupal-scaffold-cmd` script hook to apply patches after Drupal Scaffold is finished.
+See the following issue for more details: https://github.com/acquia/blt/issues/1135#issuecomment-285404408

 Also note that there’s currently a quirk in the Drupal packaging system that makes it difficult to patch module and theme `.info.yml` files.
 If you have trouble applying a patch that modifies an info file, see this issue for a description and workaround: https://www.drupal.org/node/2858245